nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-nft/offchain_readme.md

 ## Offchain testing

 ### Introduction
-This readme outlines the steps to demonstrate the offchain processing functionality that is part of the `sov-nft-module`
+This readme outlines the steps to demonstrate the offchain processing functionality that is part of the `sov-nft` module

 ### Steps
 * Install postgres on your system